atrodondi/atrodondi-gmail.com/README.md

 2. Get the dependecies : type ***npm install*** after opening the root file in the terminal.

 3. Now you are ready to go!
-If you have never used Node programs before, syntax for this program is:
+If you have never used Node programs before, the syntax for this program is:

+    ***node filename.js command search_item*** Like the picture below:

     ![example command](https://github.com/atrodondi/liri-node-app/blob/master/images/concert_ex.png)